 - REP. CHRIS SOTO: Member, Connecticut House of Representatives

-The 2018 session is a “short session”, compounding the challenges that were ushered in by the 2016 election cycle.
-It is also an election year.
+The 2019 session will be a "long" session.
+Elections will be fresh on the minds of the incoming "class" of 2019.
+Returning legislators may be in new positions, and the "freshmen" will be looking to make their mark.
+Legislators will want to make good on campaign promises and will be introducing new ideas.
+They will also be wrestling with long standing challenges, starting with the budget.
 But, with challenges come opportunities.
-How do you get a legislator’s attention?
 What’s the best way to move your agenda forward?
 How do you get a legislator to champion your cause?
 This bipartisan panel of legislators will give you honest advice from their varied perspectives.

 *These workshops are designed for new lobbyists and advocates.